rlrh1996/rails-react-todolist/README.md

 React components are at `app/javascript/packs`.

 This README would normally document whatever steps are necessary to get the application up and running.
-But this is not a normal README.

-Things I may want to cover (but haven't):
+Things I may want to cove:

 * Ruby version